 In existence since 1991, the U.S Marine Corps Reserve Toys for Tots Program is looking for a new unwrapped toys.

-An ornament in the shape of a pickle is hidden and the first person to find it is said to get a special present from Santa.
-Here is more information on this Christmas tradition.
+The Christmas pickle is an ornament in the shape of the well, a pickle.
+It is hidden in the tree and the first person to find it is said to get a special present from Santa.